A binary operation on irreducible components of Lusztig's nilpotent varieties {I}: definition and properties: Quivers, preprojective algebras and nilpotent varieties

-For instance, if $\bfd$ is concentrated at $i\in I$, i.e., if $\bfd(j)=0$ for all $j\ne i$, then $R_\Pi(V)=\Lambda(V)=\{0\}$.
-We denote by $S(i)$ the (simple) $\Pi$-module whose graded dimension is the indicator function of $i$.
+For instance, if $\bfd$ is concentrated at a single vertex, then $R_\Pi(V)=\Lambda(V)=\{0\}$.
+In particular, $\Irrcomp(\bfd)$ is a singleton in this case and we call the element of $\Irrcomp(\bfd)$ \emph{unicolor}.
+We denote by $S(i)$ the (simple) $\Pi$-module whose graded dimension is the indicator function of $i\in I$.
 By abuse of notation, we also denote by $S(i)$ the corresponding irreducible component.
-A $\Pi$-module is nilpotent if and only if all its simple subquotients are of the form $S(i)$, $i\in I$.

 If $Q$ does not have cycles, then for any $V\in\Vgr$, $R_Q(V)\times\{0\}$ and $\{0\}\times R_{Q^{\op}}(V)$ are irreducible components of $\Lambda(V)$.

 Set